-Residents of New Brighton are reminded that annual New Brighton Residents Association Fees are due as of April 1, 2022.
-In these difficult economic times, the NBRA Board of Directors has developed a reasonable budget to reduce operating expenses where possible, while still providing high-quality service to all New Brighton residents.
-An increase will not be applied to annual fees for the 2022/2023 fiscal year.
-It is also noteworthy that, although NBRA annual fees are due the first day of the fiscal year, which is April 1, 2022; residents have a 30 day grace period to settle their account.
-Accounts paid on or after May 1, 2022 are subject to interest charges of prime plus 5% per annum and other charges related to the collection of these fees.
+Residents of New Brighton are reminded that annual New Brighton Residents Association Fees are due as of April 1, annually.
+In these trying economic times, the NBRA Board of Directors has developed a reasonable budget to reduce operating expenses where possible, while still providing high-quality service to all New Brighton residents.
+An increase will not be applied to annual fees for the 2023/2024 fiscal year.
+It is also noteworthy that, although NBRA annual fees are due the first day of the fiscal year, which is April 1, 2023; residents have a 30 day grace period to settle their account.
+Accounts paid on or after May 1, 2023 are subject to interest charges of prime plus 5% per annum and other charges related to the collection of these fees.

 Single Family Homes: $329 + GST = $345.45*

 *No increase from the 2022/2023 Annual Fee amount.
 Annual fees have remained the same for 5 consecutive years.

 Annual Fee Timeline & Methods of Payment (Starting March 1, 2023)